-Moorea (pronounced Mo – oh – ray – ah) is a tropical paradise that is part of the French Polynesian islands.
+Moorea (pronounced Mo – oh – ray – ah) is a tropical paradise that is part of the French Polynesian islands in the South Pacific.
 As one of the most beautiful islands in the world, this should be a destination that appears near the top of your bucket list.

-If you’re planning a trip to Moorea, you’ll want to know where to stay.
+If you’re planning a trip to the magical island of Moorea, you’ll want to know where to stay.
 Unlike tiny Bora Bora, figuring out which neighborhoods to stay in can be a challenge on Moorea.

-To help you book your vacation plans, we’ve constructed an ultimate guide that will show you exactly where to stay in Moorea on any budget.
+To help you book your vacation plans, we’ve constructed an ultimate guide that will show you exactly which area to stay in and the best Moorea hotels on any budget.

 Where To Stay In Moorea By Budget